walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ... in the above example, the propertyName variable is used when indexing.
-What this means is that every object in JavaScript can act like a lookup table?
+What this means is that every object in JavaScript can act like a lookup table.
 What's a lookup table?
 A table you 'look up' of course.
 This is a table of names and scores...

     Name            Score